mbrahimi2020/Azure-Virtual-Network_Automated-ELK-Stack/README.md

 14. Add the python line: __ansible_python_interpreter=/usr/bin/python3 besides each IP__.
 15. Change the Ansible configuration file to use __your administrator account** for SSH connections__.
 16. Test your connection using ssh from your jump box Ansible container Usin the Command __ansible all -m ping__

+### USEFUL CMMANDS II: Creating an Ansible Playbook

+**Instructions for creating an Ansible playbook that installs Docker and configure a VM with the DVWA web app**.

+1. Connect to your jump box, and connect to the Ansible container in the box.

+      o	docker container list -a.
+      o	Start the container again using docker start [container_name]. o	Get a shell in your container using docker attach [container_name].

+2. Create a YAML playbook file t pentest.yml hat you will use for your configuration.
+     Your final playbook should read similar to: Link to file

+2. Run your Ansible playbook on the new virtual machine using the command below.

+      o	ansible-playbook /etc/ansible/pentest.yml

+3. To test that DVWA is running on the new VM, SSH to the new VM from your Ansible container.

+      o	SSH to your container: ssh azureuser@10.0.0.11

+4. To test the connection. run the following command:

+    o	ansible@Pentest-1:~$ curl localhost/setup.php